Choosing a Topic for Your College Essay

 - Think about topics that are taboo at the dinner table: politics and religion.
 Though you can write a great article about subjects in these areas, many times they can come off as closed-minded and offensive to anyone who may hold a different belief, and you risk being perceived as arrogant.
 If you choose to write about a touchy or controversial subject, be mindful and careful when handling the essay.

 - Don’t overestimate or underestimate your writing skills.

-- Some people shy away from certain topics because they feel they will not be able to execute it, when that could not be farther from the truth.
-On the other hand, some students feel that they can write a brilliant essay on a brilliant topic, but cannot.
-When brainstorming college essay topics, keep in mind your writing style, what your strengths and weaknesses are, and the topics at which your writing capabilities can excel.
+- Some people shy away from certain topics because they feel they will not be able to execute it.
+Other students feel that they can write a brilliant essay on a brilliant topic,and end up overstretching themselves.
+When brainstorming college essay topics, be honest with yourself about your writing style, your strengths and weaknesses, and the topics at which your writing capabilities can excel.